Skip to main content

 Care for children aged up to 3 years

-Pursuant to the national legislation, a crèche or kids’ club should be entered onto the Register of Crèches and Kids’ Clubs kept by the mayor of a commune, city or town (the executive body of a commune).
-An application includes information such as the number of places and children to be enrolled, working hours and any possible facilities for children who have a disability or require special care.
-It should also include decisions of the competent authorities or services confirming that the entity meets the requirements for premises, hygiene and safety (for example, at least one room; space for rest for children; conditions for eating hygiene) and fire safety.
-An entity may be struck off from the Register in case it does not eliminate irregularities or shortcomings where identified in an inspection.
+A crèche or kids’ club should be entered onto the Register of Crèches and Kids’ Clubs kept by the mayor of a commune, city or town (the executive body of a commune).
+Aside from basic information (for example, the number of places and children to be enrolled, working hours and any possible facilities for children with special needs), an application should include decisions of the competent authorities or services confirming that the institution meets the requirements for premises, hygiene and safety (for example, at least one room; space for rest for children; conditions for eating hygiene) and fire safety.
+An entity may be struck off from the Register in case it does not eliminate irregularities or shortcomings if identified in an inspection.

-Similarly, to offer services, day-care providers (both self-employed and employed by local government units, natural persons, legal persons or legal entities with limited legal capacity) should be entered onto the Register of Day-Care Providers.
+Similarly, to offer services, day-care providers (both self-employed and employed by local government units, natural persons, legal persons or legal entities with limited legal capacity) should be entered onto the Register of Day-Care Providers and Entities Employing Day-Care Providers.
 In addition to holding specific qualifications, a day-care provider is required to provide adequate premises and health and safety conditions.
 Before registering a day-care provider, the mayor may visit the place where childcare will be provided.

-The legislation also sets the maximum number of children for a kids’ club (30) and the maximum number of children per childminder in a crèche or kids’ club (8, or 5 when a group includes a child with a disability, a child requiring special care or a child under 1 year of age).
-A crèche with more than 20 children is required to employ at least one nurse or midwife.
-Furthermore, the qualification requirements set by the legislation for childcare staff (see Chapter 4) and the director of a crèche and the head of a kids’ club (see Chapter 10.1) aim to ensure high quality of childcare and educational services.
+The legislation also sets the maximum number of children for a kids’ club and per childminder in a crèche or kids’ club and the number of children that a day-care provider may take care of (see Chapter 4), and the qualification requirements for childcare staff (see Chapter 4) and the head of a crèche or a kids’ club (see Chapter 10.1).

-In practice, inspections and other supervisory activities, undertaken by staff appointed by the mayor, cover compliance with the requirements concerning premises, health and hygiene and fire safety and the qualification requirements for childcare staff, and the organisation and quality of services as based on the supervision plan adopted by the commune council.
-In accordance with the national legislation, staff conducting inspections may visit the place where childcare is provided, examine documentation concerning the staff employed and request additional information and clarifications.
+Inspections (so-called supervisory activities), conducted by staff appointed by the mayor, cover compliance of the activities of a childcare institution with the legislation and the childcare standards adopted by the commune authorities.
+Staff conducting inspections may visit the place where childcare is provided, examine documentation concerning the staff employed and request additional information and clarifications.

-If an inspection establishes that an entity (a crèche, kids’ club or day-care provider) fails to meet the statutory requirements or childcare standards, the mayor instructs it to eliminate the shortcomings.
-The entity has the right to submit motivated objections to an inspection report.
-If the entity does not eliminate the shortcomings within a specific timeframe, the mayor strikes it off from the relevant Register.
+If an inspection establishes that a childcare institution fails to meet the requirements set in the legislation or childcare standards, the mayor as the supervision body instructs it to eliminate the shortcomings.
+The institution concerned has the right to submit motivated objections to an inspection report.
+If the institution does not eliminate the shortcomings within a specific timeframe, the mayor strikes it off from the relevant Register.

-The national legislation does not establish any specific mechanisms which could be considered as part of ‘internal quality assurance’.
+The head of a crèche or kids’ club or a day-care provider are responsible for the compliance of childcare activities with the legislation and the quality of the services, but the national legislation does not establish any specific mechanisms which could be considered as part of internal quality assurance.
 It grants, however, the following powers to the parents’ council (which is composed of parents of all enrolled children) in a crèche or kids’ club:

 • propose initiatives and submit motions and opinions on all matters relating to the crèche or kids’ club, and in particular, its educational activities, to its head or the entity administering the crèche or kids’ club;